 Having a solid client base is one of the prerequisites of selling more products and ensuring a steady cash flow, particularly in the challenging times we’ve faced during the pandemic.
 As recent research shows, nearly 90% of retail subscription businesses either maintained or grew new memberships since the lockdown.

-Analytics is important to track how your business is doing and notice how your customers respond to the changes your brand introduces.
+Analytics are important to track how your business is doing and notice how your customers respond to the changes your brand introduces.
 And when it comes to subscription businesses, analytics can be used in so many ways without much effort.
 How so?

 One of the appealing features of the subscription business model in retail is that you put the clients in charge of the decision-making process.
 Compare this: in-store shopping requires a salesperson to introduce the client to the products, present them, pack the goods, and cash out.
 During online purchase, the client is in charge of all these steps, except for packing and delivery.